mread/mread.github.com/_posts/2015-10-07-faster-builds-1.markdown

 This is fairly standard coarse-grained modularisation of the code, mostly driven by either a technical separation of modules, a deployment lifecycle separation or in a few isolated cases, business concept separation.
 Each module was a separate Subversion project, i.e. each had the /trunk, /branches, /tags structure.
-So when you commited a change to "monitoring" that relied on a change to "exchange" then you would be making two separate commits, each with its own Subversion revision number.
+So when you committed a change to "monitoring" that relied on a change to "exchange" then you would be making two separate commits, each with its own Subversion revision number.
 For a brief (and sometimes not so brief) period there would be code in one module that didn't work with code in the other modules.